mstypsan/EmailService-serverless/README.md

 # EmailService
 Simple e-mail service API that is responsible for sending an e-mail to a single recipient.
 It uses 2 different e-mail providers, Sendgrid and Mailgun, in order to send the e-mail.
 It will start by using by default Sendgrid and if Sendgrid fails, it will try again using Mailgun.
 So this way it ensures that the e-mail will successfully be sent.
 It is a backend service built in node.js and exposes APIs that can be used to pass the necessary information and then send the e-mail.
 The service will later listen to webhook events from both Sendgrid and Mailgun, in order to get the status from the e-mail.
 This way we ensure that bounced, or dropped emails are recorded.
-More specifically the event the service subscribes to is delivered, bounce, dropped, spamreport, deferred for Sendgrid and delivered, bounced, dropped, complained for Mailgun.
+More specifically the events the service subscribes to, is delivered, bounce, dropped, spamreport, deferred for Sendgrid and delivered, bounced, dropped, complained for Mailgun.

 # APIs
 ##Sending an e-mail##